monte137/TECH_TEST_DATAENGINEERING/README.md

 The path to the main folder where the data and output directories are located should be set in the path variable in the main() function.
 The get_weather_data() function uses a URL to connect to the CONAGUA API.
 This URL can be updated if the API endpoint changes.
 "data_municipios" and "HourlyForecast_MX" folders should be download for the script to run correctly.

+### Challenges faced
+The main challenge I faced during this tech test was that I found the CONAGUA API wasn't working.
+That complicated the process at first, however the CONAGUA website still let me download the last dataframe available, which allowed me to develop the script.
+The first thing the script does is trying to connect to the API, in case this isn't possible, data is directly taken from the "HourlyForecast_MX".